finalsabbath/3d-runner/README.md

 My focus for this game was to work on understanding building games in 3D and try to make as much terrian generation random as I could.
 In an attempt to make it more visually interesting I tied some of the environmental effects to the music.

-Given obstacles are placed randomly it can lead to some extreemly difficult or sometimes impossible manuevers.
+Given obstacles are placed randomly it can lead to some extremely difficult or sometimes impossible manuevers.
 I have done my best to stamp out the latter given the time constraints.

 Game should be playable here: https://finalsabbath.itch.io/mad-rush